ser1965/workshopqcd-2024-lesson-docker/episodes/03-docker-for-cms-opendata.md

 chmod -R 777 cms_open_data_root
 ```

-Then start the container:
+Then start the container, depending on your host system:

-::: tab
+:::::::::::::::: spoiler

 ### Windows WSL, Mac and Linux without X11-forwarding